What is HPPA?

 Scholarships are available to those who need them; for more information, please contact us about financial assistance.

-HPPA is held at the Pauline Joyce Fine Arts Building on the campus of Garden City Community College in Garden City, KS.
+HPPA is held at the Broncbuster Band Building on the campus of Garden City Community College in Garden City, KS, located just east of Campus Drive on the south side of Spruce Street.

-HPPA is primarily for incoming high school students, but incoming 7th or 8th graders are welcome to attend, as well as incoming college freshmen.
+HPPA is for incoming middle school and high school students, but incoming college freshmen are welcome to attend as well to help gear up for college band settings.

 You do not have to be from Garden City to attend.
 This camp is open to all students who can make it to Garden City when it happens.